ageorgou/test-workshop/_includes/python.md

 {% endif %}

-Once Anaconda is installed, if you want it to be always available from your terminal, run

-`conda init bash` (or with the specific terminal you are running, e.g., zsh)
+Once Anaconda is installed, if you want it to be always available from your terminal, run `conda init bash` {% if include.os != "win" %}(or with the specific terminal you are running, e.g., zsh) {% endif %}.

+To check that the installation is successful, run `python --version` in your terminal.
+This should show a verion starting with `Python 3`.